 The crash facility's structure

-The facility consists of two test sleds to enable representing as many test configurations as possible.
-For a crash test, one of the two test sleds is accelerated along a track railway and impacts the second test sled.
+The facility consists of two modular test sleds to enable setting up as many test configurations as possible.
+For a crash test, one of the two test sleds is accelerated along a track, guided by two rails and impacts the second test sled.
 The latter test sled can either be fixed, for instance to simulate a frontal crash against a

-standing obstacle, or set up on the track railway freely movable in the longitudinal direction.
+standing obstacle, or set up on the railway so that it can movein the longitudinal direction.

 The second case is used for instance to reproduce a side impact.
 Test sled acceleration is done using a cylinder operated with compressed air.
 A hydraulic brake regulates the cylinder's force of acceleration.
 The impact speed can be exactly defined this way.
-The rapidity of the regulation also yields the possibility of simulating crash momentum directly through the cylinder's acceleration.
-This function can be used for instance to test air bags or electronic components.
+Besides testing structural components, the sled system can also be used to test equipment, for example air bags or electronic components.

 Capability The test sled can accelerate to a maximum of 64 km/h with a total mass of 1300 kg.
-Large body structures for light- to medium-weight vehicle designs can be tested under realistic conditions with this.
+Large body structures for light- to medium-weight vehicle designs can therefore be tested under realistic conditions.
 The test sleds are guided vertically as well as in the transverse direction to achieve high reproducibility of the experiments.

 The crash facility's most important operating figures